-- (b) Jury Trial: The stipulation of uncontroverted facts will be read to the jury, and no evidence shall be presented on the uncontested facts. - (1) Proposed Voir Dire Questions: Counsel shall attach a list of questions to be submitted to the jury panel as part of the Joint Trial Memorandum, with any supplements no later than 24 hours before jury selection. - (2) Proposed Jury Instructions: The parties shall meet and confer for the purposes of preparing and filing jury instructions.
-Counsel shall attach (and also include on the CD) requests for jury instructions, citing relevant legal authority for each proposed instruction.
-Counsel are not required to submit general jury instructions which, for example, instruct the jury on its role, evidence in general, witness credibility, etc. If any party objects to another party's proposed instruction, counsel must briefly state the nature of the objection and the legal authority supporting the objection. - (3) Proposed Verdict Form: Counsel shall meet and confer for the purposes of preparing and filing a proposed verdict form and/or special interrogatories.
-Counsel shall attach (and also include on the CD) proposed verdict forms and any proposed special interrogatories.
-If the parties are unable to agree as to the appropriateness of a proposed form, counsel for the objecting party must state the basis for the objection and provide an alternative proposal (on a CD).
+- a.
+Brief Description of Case and Parties: Counsel shall meet and confer and agree upon a brief description of the case, the parties, and the issues in dispute that the Court may read to proposed jurors at the outset of jury selection.
+This description should be included in the parties' Joint Trial Memorandum. - b.
+Proposed Voir Dire Questions: Counsel shall attach a list of questions to be submitted to the jury panel as part of the Joint Trial Memorandum, with any supplements no later than 24 hours before jury selection. - c.
+Proposed Jury Instructions: The parties shall meet and confer for the purposes of preparing and filing jury instructions.
+Counsel shall attach requests for jury instructions, citing relevant legal authority for each proposed instruction.
+Counsel need only submit case-specific proposed jury instructions and need not submit general jury instructions which, for example, instruct the jury on its role, evidence in general, witness credibility, etc. If any party objects to another party's proposed instruction, counsel must briefly state the nature of the objection and the legal authority supporting the objection.

+- d.
+Proposed Verdict Form: Counsel shall meet and confer for the purposes of preparing and filing a proposed verdict form and/or special interrogatories.
+Counsel shall attach proposed verdict forms and any proposed special interrogatories.
+If the parties are unable to agree as to the appropriateness of a proposed form, counsel for the objecting party must state the basis for the objection and provide an alternative proposal. - 13.
+COURTROOM TECHNOLOGY: Counsel should familiarize themselves and test-run in advance of trial the courtroom's technology system for visual and audio exhibits.
+Counsel should contact the Courtroom Deputy for any necessary assistance.